 Montgomery Parks is updating the 1987 Wheaton Regional Park Master Plan.
 We are currently engaging communities and organizations that surround the park for their input, including homeowner associations, schools, businesses, and faith organizations.
 We want to hear from all residents, to ensure that the future of Wheaton Regional Park reflects the diverse values and interests of the local community.
-There are many ways for community members to share their ideas for the future of the park, including by taking an online survey or submitting comments and suggestions on an interactive map.
-Our staff is also hosting many virtual presentations and discussions about the project for community organizations, and conducted in-person surveys in the park several times in the Fall of 2020.
+From September 1, 2020, through January 31, 2021, community members were invited to share their ideas for the future of the park, by taking an online survey or submitting comments and suggestions on an interactive map.
+Our staff is also hosting many virtual presentations and discussions about the project for community organizations and conducted in-person surveys in the park several times in the Fall of 2020.
 The public was invited to two virtual community meetings to learn more about the project, provide comments and ask questions.
 View a recording of the January 13 meeting or January 14 (Spanish-language) meeting.

 The current Master Plan for Wheaton Regional Park was created in 1987.
 A park master plan guides the development of the park, including new facilities and renovated facilities, as well as broad operation, management, and maintenance issues.
 Many of the 1987 plan’s recommendations have been built or implemented.

 Wheaton Regional Park remains vibrant and popular, but it is also aging.
 An update is needed to reflect the many changes that have occurred over the last 30 plus years so that the park can better serve the adjacent communities as well as residents throughout the county.
 The master plan will also guide plans for future renovations and growth.